BizTalkComponents/BizTalkComponents.github.io/_posts/2014-11-14-context-regex-match.md

 Source code and issues: https://github.com/BizTalkComponents/ContextRegExMatch

 NuGet package:
+Pipeline stage: Any
 MSI installer:
+Streaming: N/A
 Pipeline direction: Receive

-Pipeline stage: Any

 # Usage #
 The Context RegEx Match component contains functionality to read a specific value in the context of a message,